diffblue/gitlab/doc/development/feature_flags/controls.md

 Feature.enabled?(:some_feature, group)
 ```

-Multiple actors can be passed together in a comma-separated form.
+Multiple actors can be passed together in a comma-separated form:

 ```shell
 /chatops run feature set --project=gitlab-org/gitlab,example-org/example-project some_feature true